qmk/qmk_firmware/keyboards/lfkeyboards/mini1800/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+To reset the board into bootloader mode, do one of the following:

 * **Physical reset button**: Briefly press the button on the bottom of the PCB (between Q and W keys)
 * **Keycode in keymap**: Press the key mapped to `RESET` if it is available (`Fn`+`Right Shift`, then tap `Enter` by default)